 As this is a meeting designed for the Development Team the required participants are only all members of the Development Team.
 Scrum Master and Product Owner are not needed there.
 However, it doesn’t mean they cannot take part in it.
 Moreover, there are some situations in which the Scrum Master and/or Product Owner might help.

 The Scrum Master can be helpful in a case when the team faces some organizational obstacles.
 And the Product Owner can provide some missing information or guidance on how to tackle some business problem the team is facing.

-In spite of the fact that Scrum Master’s presence is not required during Daily Scrum, he/she is accountable for Stand-up taking place every day.
-It’s also up to Scrum Master to coach the team what Stand-up is all about, what is the goal of this meeting and what are the expected results.
+In spite of the fact that Scrum Master’s presence is not required during Daily Scrum, he is accountable for Stand-up taking place every day.
+It’s also up to Scrum Master to coach the team what Daily Scrum is all about, what is the goal of this meeting and what are the expected results.